 Practitioners and clinicians are often required to assess risk and to formulate plans to reduce or manage the risk of sexual offending that an individual may present.
 For example, sexual risk assessment may be crucial to pre-sentence reports, parole assessments, community management plans such as MAPPA or community mental health teams, in-patient services managing restricted patients, tribunal reports – the list is endless!

 This one-day training event focuses on the Structured Assessment of Protective Factors (SAPROF; de Vries Robbe et al., 2015).
 The SAPROF is a protective factors assessment tool that is designed to be used alongside structured professional judgement violence risk assessment tools e.g. HCR-20v3, RSVP/SVR-20v2, SARAv3.
 The tool guides the assessor in considering information, identifying protective factors that are present and relevant and considering areas where the protective factors require development.
 It has been argued in the literature that a balanced risk assessment gives attention to risk and protective factors, and in our experience the assessment of protective factors can be motivational and engaging as part of formulation work with patients.

 Dr Ruth Tully is an author-approved trainer of SAPROF, which also ensures that training content is in line with the authors' intent for the tool.

 As a guide the training will cover the following:

 - Introduction to protective factors

 - Practice case

-- Discussion of additional SAPROF manuals and Youth version
+- Discussion of additional SAPROF manuals e.g. sex offender and youth version

 - SAPROF research results